Graphene Nanoribbons as a Majorana Platform

-Depending on the value of $\mu$, we can distinguish the topological regimes, For values of $\mu$ inside the band $\nu = -1$, the $\mathbb{Z}_2$ invariant is non-trivial, signaling the formation of MZMs at the end of a finite system.
-This is a remarkable property of the Kitaev chain, where the superconductor is always topologically non-trivial whenever the Fermi level resides inside the band.
-Owing to the even parity of $E_{\alpha}(k)$ and odd parity of $\tilde{\Delta}(k)$, Eq.~\ref{Eq:BdG} is identical to a Kitaev chain model and, therefore, exhibits the same topological properties.
+Depending on the value of $\mu$, we can distinguish various topological regimes.
+For values of $\mu$ inside the band $\nu = -1$, the $\mathbb{Z}_2$ invariant is non-trivial, signaling the formation of MZMs at the end of a finite system.
+This is a remarkable property of the Kitaev chain, where the superconductor is always topologically non-trivial when the Fermi level resides inside the band.
+Owing to the even parity of $\epsilon_{\alpha}(k)$ and odd parity of $\tilde{\Delta}(k)$, Eq.~\ref{Eq:BdG} is identical to a Kitaev chain model and, therefore, exhibits the same topological properties.
 On the other hand, the Kitaev chain is topologically trivial for values of $\mu$ outside the band.
-When $\mu$ intersects only the lower band $\epsilon_{\alpha,-}$, the system is in the topologically non-trivial phase, while any pairing in $\epsilon_{\alpha,+}$ band is in the trivial limit.
+When $\mu$ intersects only the lower band $\epsilon_{\alpha,-}$, the system is in the topologically non-trivial phase.
 As a result, isolated MZMs form at the two ends of a finite system.
-As $\mu$ approaches charge neutrality, it intersects both $\epsilon_{\alpha,\pm}$ bands.
-Hence, both of them are in the topologically non-trivial phase.
-In this case, since each end hosts two MZMs, the modes hybridize to give a complex fermion and the system is overall trivial with no MZMs.
-We should note that the induced gap is sensitive to the relative position of Fermi level in the band of the half-metal band and the normal state of the superconductor.
-In our case, it is possible that in this limit, the induced gap is absent (too small) in one of the band and it behaves as a metal.
+As $\mu$ approaches charge neutrality, the ZGNR spectrum becomes gapped.
+As a result superconductivity is not induced in the ZGNR.
+Our BdG calculations in this limit show a trivial gapped spectrum as expected, since the system can be viewed as a disconnected band insulator and a trivial $s$-wave superconductor.
+As $\mu$ is further tuned to lie in $\epsilon_{\alpha,+}$ band the system transitions back to a topologically non-trivial phase with MZMs at the end.
+When $\mu$ is tuned to be large enough on either the positive or the negative sides such that both $\alpha$ and $\beta$ bands cross the chemical potential, the system is topologically trivial, since the ZGNR can accommodate both spins of the Cooper pair in this case leading to a predominantly singlet $s$-wave induced pairing.
+We should note that the induced gap is sensitive to the relative position of the chemical potential in the ZGNR band and the normal state of the superconductor.
+In our case, it is possible that in this limit, the induced gap is absent (too small) such that the overall system behaves as a metal with no significant BdG gap as seen in large $|\mu|$ limits of Fig.~\ref{Fig.:2_modelCalc} (c), (d).
 We do not expect this region to be favorable for MZMs.
-As $\mu$ is further increased to only reside in $\epsilon_{\alpha,+}$ band, the topologically non-trivial phase is restored.
-In this region, the induced gap is smaller and the MZMs at opposite ends have a small hybridization gap due to the finite-size effect.
-Therefore, in Fig.~\ref{Fig.:2_modelCalc}(d), modes with numerical values below the threshold of $10^{-8}$ are not included, resulting in a zero count within this window.